EmilKaidesoja/music-app-backend/README.md

 # music-app-backend
 This is the back-end for my music application

-This backend has been done with Java and Spring boot.
-It connects to my Amazon mariaDB.
+This has been done with Java and Spring Boot.
+It connects to Amazon mariaDB.
-You can find the frontend of this app in www.my-musicapp.me and the git repository at https://github.com/EmilKaidesoja/music-app-frontend
+You can find the frontend repo of this app at https://github.com/EmilKaidesoja/music-app-frontend